tarwn/lessthandot-hugo/blogs/content/posts/2009-09-23-catching-a-visual-state-completion-in-si.md

     End Sub
 ```

 Totally an easy and intuitive way of catching the end of a story board.
-Unfortunately, it doesn&#8217;t work.
+Unfortunately, it doesn't work.
 The IDE acts like it expects it to work, but for some reason, at run time, the sbSearchOpen_Completed method will never fire.

 -Rick